Diabetes: Travel Tips

 When you are flying:

-- Check with your doctor, if needed, about changing your insulin dose and timing if you will travel across three or more time zones.
+- Check with your doctor, if needed, about changing your medicine dose and timing if you will travel across three or more time zones.

 - Stay up to date with airport security rules.
 When you get ready to go through security, tell the officer that you have diabetes and are carrying diabetes supplies with you.
 Insulin pumps may set off alarms.